Sydney Finkelstein

 Sydney Finkelstein is the Steven Roth Professor of Management and faculty director of the Tuck Executive Program (TEP) at the Tuck School of Business at Dartmouth College.
 He is also the faculty director of the Center for Leadership at Tuck.
 His specialty is business leadership and strategy.

 Finkelstein earned a B.Comm degree from Concordia University in 1980 and later an M.Sc. at the London School of Economics followed by a Ph.D. in Management of Organizations from Columbia University in 1988.
 He taught at Concordia University and the University of Southern California.
 He was named a Fellow of the Academy of Management in 2007, and also contributes to BBC.com and Forbes.

+In 2024, Finkelstein signed a faculty letter expressing support for Dartmouth College president Sian Beilock, who ordered the arrests of 90 students and faculty members nonviolently protesting the Gaza war.

 Books and articles

 Finkelstein has published 20 books and 79 articles.
 He has edited the series Advances in mergers and acquisitions.
 (Emerald Press).